compts/structkit/README.md

 # Structkit
-Javascript framework in using functional syntax for programmer.
+Typescript framework in using functional syntax for programmer.

 [![NPM version][npm-image]][npm-url]